TAbdiukov/Navman_MOVE75_Unlock_and_iGO/README.md

 Unlock Navman MOVE75 and install iGO on it

 ## Known issues

+1. **[worked-around]** iGO does not run from the first time.

+	* MortScript workaround applied

+2. **[replaced]** The device does NOT work with [PowerM](http://4pna.com/showthread.php?t=9092) .
+Fails at the line 216.
+No known fix, but MortScr workaround applied.

-1. The device will NOT sleep (suspend, hibernate properly) as the device will fail to jump back into iGO.
-This is because iGo is being launched from MortScript, which the system does NOT go after sleep.
+3. **[worked-around through PowerOff]** The device will NOT sleep (suspend, hibernate) properly, as the device will fail to jump back into iGO.
+This is because iGO is being launched from MortScript, which the system does NOT go after sleep as required for the proper functioning.

-	Therefore, step 3 is required to mitigate the issue
+	* Therefore, step 3 is required to mitigate the issue.

+	* MortScript workaround for PowerOff applied

 ## How to unlock a stock device